martinResearch/PySparseLP/readme.md

 ## L1 regularised multi-class SVM

-Given n examples of vector-class pairs (x_i,y_i), with x_i a vector of size m and y_i an integer representing the class, we aim at estimating a matrix W of size k by m that allows to disciminate the right class, with k th enumber of classes.
+Given n examples of vector-class pairs (x_i,y_i), with x_i a vector of size m and y_i an integer representing the class, we aim at estimating a matrix W of size k by m that allows to discriminate the right class, with k the number of classes.
 We assume that the last component of x_i is a one in order to represent the offset constants in W. we denote W_k the kth line of the matrix W

 ![latex:\large $W^*=argmin_W min_{\epsilon}\|W\|_1+\sum_{i=1}^n \epsilon_i\\ s.t.~ W_{y_i}x_i-W_kx_i>1-\epsilon_i \forall\{(i,k)|k\neq y_i\}$](https://rawgithub.com/martinResearch/PySparseLP/master/images/l1svm.svg)